gw-ospo/curioss-patterns/facilitate-connections-at-open-source-conferences.md

 * Icebreakers and tools democratize conversation by empowering introverts, first-time attendees, or underrepresented voices to engage.
 A well-designed badge or structured activity offers a non-threatening entry point to dialogue and contributes to a more welcoming and equitable environment.
 * Stronger interpersonal connections lead to more follow-up conversations, project collaborations and sustained engagement after the event - ultimately extending the conference’s impact well beyond its duration.

+## Additional Learning from University of California Santa Cruz OSPO, UC OSPO Network
+Right before the reception at the end of our event, we facilitated a round of ‘Lightning Intros’ of 30 seconds to one minute.
+Anybody could get up, introduce themselves and say what they wanted to talk about with people.
+It was really fun.
+We saw people taking notes about who they wanted to talk to.
+We got good feedback on the exercise.

+We advertised the lightning intros in advance of the event.
+We also personally emailed people whom we hoped would participate.
+We reminded people to sign up for the Lightning Intros on the morning of the event.

 ## Additional Learning from Carnegie Mellon University OSPO
 I attended an event where organizers added a color to your name badge to signal the topic you wanted to talk about.
 At the reception that evening, I saw another attendee with the same color badge and we immediately started talking.
 I definitely appreciated it and I think it made it much easier for people to have an initial conversation.